gwaredd/unium/README.md

 ### Compatibility

 * Compatible with Unity 2017.4.30 and up
-* The aim to is to keep it compatible with the lowest LTS version supported officially supported by Unity
+* The aim to is to keep it compatible with the lowest LTS version officially supported by Unity

 ### Tutorial Video